donnillionaire/Golang-Basics/README.md

 # Golang-Basics
-basic concepts in go(golang) and how they are implemented
+basic concepts in go(Golang) and how they are implemented